Book review plus giveaway of Backroads of Ontario (4th Edition) and The Cottage Bible (2nd Edition).

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

 Anyone who enjoys exploring beyond the province’s cities and large towns will appreciate Backroads of Ontario.
-The recently-published fourth edition of the guide has been expanded and updated to include new attractions and the most current routes and directions.
+The fourth edition of the guide has been expanded and updated to include new attractions and the most current routes and directions.
+(There is now a revised and updated 6th edition of the book.)

 The guidebook, which has been used by thousands of travellers to discover some of the lesser known places in the province of Ontario, now includes 24 distinct trips, each illustrated with photos and accompanied by an easy-to-follow map.